gingerbeardman/gingerbeardman.github.io/_posts/2022/2022-12-31-my-most-popular-posts-of-the-year.md

 - [Accessing Yahoo!
 Japan from Europe](/2022/04/07/accessing-yahoo-japan-from-europe/) (7 Apr)
 - [Bender for Playdate](/2022/05/20/bender-for-playdate/) (20 May)

-## Favourite posts
+## Best of the rest
-My personal faves from the year (most recent first):
+My personal favourites from the year (most recent first):
 - [Gaming Advent Calendar](/2022/12/26/gaming-advent-calendar/) the one where I mention games I've played
 - [Fixing bugs using Bird on Palm OS](/2022/10/07/fixing-bugs-using-bird-on-palm-os/) the one where I nerd out
 - [Sparrow Solitaire for Playdate (Early Access)](/2022/07/13/sparrow-solitaire-for-playdate/) the one where I launch a game too early